cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Assets, Threats, and Vulnerabilities/module_2.md

   The output of the cmp command indicates that the hashes differ at the first character in the first line.

+#### Activity: Improve authentication, authorization, and accounting for a small business
+I perform this activity, to assess the access controls used by a business.
+You’ll analyze their current process, identify issues, and make recommendations to improve their security practices.

 #### Personal reflection
 I learn about principle of least priveledge customers trust, users has the right how dheir data should be handled

 - Hash values are primarily used as a way to determine the integrity of files and applications.
 Hashes also keep information confidential because they can't be decrypted.

+- Authorization controls are linked to the separation of duties and the principle of least privilege.
+Separation of duties is the principle that users should not be given levels of authorization that would allow them to misuse a system.
 ## Next Steps
 Continue Course 1 Module 2